AmbiqAI/heartkit/docs/modes/demo.md

             pass
     ```

-2. **Register the Backend**: Register the new backend with the `BackendFactory` by calling the `register` method.
+2. **Register the Backend**: Register the new backend with the [BackendFactory](../api/backends/backend.md) by calling the `register` method.
 This method takes the backend name and the backend class as arguments.

     ```python
     import heartkit as hk

+    # Register the custom backend
     hk.BackendFactory.register("custom", CustomBackend)
     ```